From £105,6759

 The PHEVs are responsive and when the 3.0 petrol engine is zinging along, it’s doing it very quietly in the background, with just a little sporting edge to it.
 Things are more responsive if you pull the gearlever into ‘S’ rather than ‘D’ but the electric motor is there to assist anyway – you can just use throttle rather than have to pull gears to make progress.

-BMW's V8 petrol engine does suit the Range Rover and is a deserving and indulgent fit for the flagship models.
+Meanwhile, BMW's V8 petrol engine perhaps suits the Range Rover even better still and is a deserving and indulgent fit for the flagship models.
 There’s a faint woofle at low speeds, building to a cultured growl under harder loads and at higher revs.
 It's available in a couple of different outputs but either one is brisk.
 The V8 is unstressed, even when pulling out to overtake slow-moving traffic on an A-road.
 At times, though, the V8 can feel a touch too involved.
 It is particularly tricky to judge throttle modulation.
 Under acceleration it just wants to give it the full beans, whereas the typical Range Rover driver may want a more refined, dignified take-off from a set of traffic lights.

-Braking is a touch less impressive than the engines.
+Braking is in general a touch less impressive than the engines.
 Unfortunately, the test track never quite managed to dry out during our day at Millbrook, so we had to deal with some damp patches.
-Even so, a 60-0mph time of 3.67sec and a 70-0mph distance of 66.2m are poor.
+Even so, a 60-0mph time of 3.67sec for the D350 and a 70-0mph distance of 66.2m were poor.

 RIDE & HANDLING